TwinkalParmar-16/calculator-behavior/addition.md

    and press "equals".
 - Then: Use last operator and show result accordingly result.

-## Scenario: Addition of more than 2 numbers
+## Scenario: Addition of more than two numbers

 - Given: On the calculator
 - When: Enter first "number",